 Gather Information From the Other Driver

 You will need some information from the other driver in order to file a claim with your insurance company.
-Make sure you get the names and contact information of all people involved.
+Make sure you get the names and contact information of all the people involved.
 Get the license plate numbers and insurance information.
 Write down the make and model of the vehicles involved and get contact information for any witnesses.

 Document the Scene

 By documenting the accident scene, you can paint a picture for your insurance company so they can get a better idea of what happened.
 Get photos of the damage, any injuries you have and the general area, such as street signs and landmarks.
 Write down the location, time and date of the accident.
 If weather conditions played a role in the crash, make note of it.

 Seek Medical Help

 If you have been injured, seek medical help as soon as possible.
 Do not wait several days, as this can negatively impact your claim.
 Your insurance company may claim that you must not have been seriously injured if you waited to seek medical help.
 Even if you feel fine, you should get checked out by your doctor.
 Some injuries take a few days to present themselves.

 You should inform your insurance company of the accident right away.
 If you were not at fault, they will hopefully compensate you for the damages you suffered, including vehicle damage, lost wages, and pain and suffering.
 Give them as much information as you have, but be careful what you say.
 Do not admit fault.
 Let them assess your case, but if they are hassling you, contact a lawyer.

 If you suffered serious injuries in the crash, you will want to contact a lawyer.
 Your insurance company will no doubt get you to commit to a lowball offer.
 Do not sign anything without contacting a lawyer.
 A lawyer will assess your case, protect your rights and help you get the compensation you deserve.